crypto101/book/public-key-encryption.rst

 provided by a third party package.

 .. [#]
-   So, there's Salt the provisioning system, salts the things used in broken password stores, NaCl pronounced “salt” the cryptography library, and NaCl which runs native code in some browsers, and probably a bunch I'm forgetting.
+   So, there's Salt the provisioning system, :term:`salt`\s the things used in broken password stores, NaCl pronounced “salt” the cryptography library, and NaCl which runs native code in some browsers, and probably a bunch I'm forgetting.
 Can we stop naming things after it?